 When most people think of physical therapy, they expect exercise programs, ultrasounds and hot/cold packs.
-Although these modalities are useful, manual therapy can be more helpful for more musculoskeletal conditions.
+Although these modalities are useful, manual physical therapy can be more helpful for more musculoskeletal conditions.
 Manual therapy is a hands-on physical therapy approach with the goal to relieve pain, increase range of motion (ROM), increase strength and improve circulation.
 Without the use of machines, physical therapists use the latest techniques to stretch, massage, strengthen and mobilize soft tissue and joints.
-At Therapydia, manual therapy is the backbone of our customized treatment plans.
+At Therapydia, manual physical therapy is the backbone of our customized treatment plans.

 Physical therapists are highly qualified when it comes to guiding your body’s recovery.
 Coordinating your path to pain free movement may involve a combination of hands-on physical therapy movements and high-tech equipment such as electrical stimulation and ultrasound therapy.
 Prime physical therapy treatment involves precise manual therapy techniques performed by a neuromuscular expert.
 Therapydia physical therapists are trained to treat and reduce pain quickly, but that’s only a temporary solution unless the root of the problem is addressed.
-Manual therapy should be the foundation of any injury treatment.
+Manual physical therapy should be the foundation of any injury treatment.
 It’s essential to find a physical therapy program that offers manual therapy as the backbone of your healing process.
 At Therapydia, every patient receives one-on-one hands on physical therapy in a one-on-one setting with a physical therapist.

-Referring to manual therapy describes a type of clinical hands on physical therapy technique.
-It uses skilled and sophisticated hands-on movements to diagnose and treat soft tissues and joint structures.
+Manual therapy is one type of clinical hands-on physical therapy technique.
+This technique uses skilled and sophisticated hands-on movements to treat soft tissues and joint structures.
 A physical therapist physically kneads and manipulates your joints, muscles, and tissues in order to diagnose biomechanical injuries, reduce pain, and promote proper healing.
 Being skilled in these muscular techniques is what sets physical therapists apart from other health care practitioners.
-Since there are many different types of manual therapy techniques, a physical therapist will be able to determine which technique best fits your needs.
+Since there are many different types of manual physical therapy techniques, a physical therapist will be able to determine which technique best fits your needs.

-Below is a clip of a Therapydia physical therapist demonstrating manual therapy techniques that may be used during your treatment:
+Below is a clip of a Therapydia physical therapist demonstrating different manual therapy techniques that may be used during your treatment: